What is Eleuthero?

 In a study of 30 elderly people treated for high blood pressure, eleuthero modestly improved brain function.
 [3]

 In studies concerning Alzheimer's disease, high doses of eleuthero improved memory and learning.
-Eleutherosides B and E increased acetylcholine in the brain's hippocampus, improving communication between neurons.
+Eleutherosides B and E increased acetylcholine in the brain's hippocampus, improving neuron communication.
 [4]

-Eleuthero's antioxidants help improve memory by combating oxidative stress, which affects both short and long memory.
+Eleuthero's antioxidants help improve memory by combating oxidative stress, affecting short- and long-term memory.
 [6]

 Other studies show the potential of eleuthero as a general neuroprotective for disorders like Parkinson's disease.
-Eleuthero was especially effective in preventing Parkinson's-associated slow movements and certain types of seizures.
+Eleuthero was especially effective in preventing Parkinson-associated slow movements and certain seizures.

 Eleuthero is a promising agent for preventing inflammation.